Women Travel News. Why?

 During the Amalfi Coast tour in Italy, we will travel by a private bus, by boats and on foot.
 Because of the amount of walking, especially stairs and uneven surfaces, this tour requires more stamina than other tours.
 To be able to fully enjoy the tour and participate in scheduled activities, you need to be able to walk, at a leisurely pace, up to 5 miles throughout the day, frequently on uneven surfaces and cobble stoned streets.
 You should be able to stand unassisted for up to 30 minutes, you should be able to climb stairs, get in and out of vehicles without assistance and manage your own luggage without assistance.
 Overall, this trip is not strenuous, although it is filled with activities, so it requires more energy than other, more leisurely tours (such as Tuscany).

 The typical Mediterranean climate on the Amalfi Coast is generally very mild.
-In October, the weather cools down to pleasantly warm average of 72 degrees (F).
-There is a 40% chance of rain, and October averages ten hours of sunlight each day.
+Towards the end of September, the weather cools down to a pleasantly warm average of 77 degrees (F).
+There is a 45% chance of rain, and September averages eight hours of sunlight each day.

 Italy's cities have Internet access available in internet cafes, hotel lobbies and in some public places.
 Internet access in rural areas may be available, but it varies widely.
 Cellular phone coverage is generally very good in Italy's cities and metropolitan areas, although expect limited coverage in remote or mountainous areas.
 All hotels where we’ll be staying have WiFi Internet available for their guests.